rickymal/didactic-octo-fortnight/readme.md

 Usa the package manager [yarn](https://yarnpkg.com/) to use this package

 ## using
-With Yarn install.. follow these steps
+With Yarn install, follow these steps

 ```bash
 npm install